-There are installation images which when you boot run a basic installer that let's you choose the block device to deploy the image to.
+There are installation images.
+When you boot, they run a basic installer that lets you choose the block device to deploy the image to.

 You put this image on a USB stick and boot from it.

-For VirtualBox and VMware there is an archive containing a configuration file (.vmx) and a disk image (.vmdk).
+For VirtualBox and VMware there are a configuration file (.vmx) and a disk image (.vmdk).
 You can load the configuration into VMware workstation/player or VirtualBox.

 For QEMU/KVM there is a disk image in the qcow format which you can start.